stivalaa/EstimNetDirected/README.md

 Also included is a simple Python demonstration implementation.
 The Python implementation uses the NumPy library for vector and matrix data types and functions.
 In addition, there are R scripts for estimating standard errors and plotting results from the output.

-For more information, and the original implementation for undirected networks, see http://www.estimnet.org/.

 As well as some simulated networks, as empirical examples, the political bloggers network from the paper:

 Adamic, Lada A, & Glance, Natalie.
 (2005).
 The political blogosphere and the 2004 US election: divided they blog.
 Pages 36-43 of: Proceedings of the 3rd international workshop on link discovery.
 ACM.